mayadomi/django_project/README.md

 After migration, run the Django server with the command `python manage.py runserver` and go to http://127.0.0.1:8000/news/

-{{Give a quick step-by-step guide on how to download and run your codebase.It's ok to assume the reader is another developer here, so don't feel like youhave to explain what a virtual environment is, etc.Give directions like "clone the repo to your local machine", "create a virtualenvironment", "migrate the database", etc. When you need to specify terminal commands, you can surround them withbackticks, like so: `python manage.py runserver`.
-This formats them ascode in the markdown document.
-(The backtick key is to the left of thenumber 1 at the top of your keyboard.)}}

 ## Database Schema!
 Wasn't entirely sure how to explain the 'manytomany' favorites field in a diagram....But hopefullly it sort of makes sense!